“I Want To Learn To DJ!” – How You Can Do It Fast

 (Why digital?
 Take a look at our article 5 Reasons Why Digital DJing Beats Vinyl to see why digital is the way to go.)

 Of course, you may want to play old soul 7″ singles on a pair of belt-drive record decks, and if so – good luck to you!
-But most DJs nowadays, vinyl and CDs are dead and digital is the only way to go.
+But for most DJs nowadays, vinyl and CDs are dead and digital is the only way to go.
 In 2010, Digital DJing overtook vinyl/CDs for the first time, and doubled its lead into 2011/12.
 By 2017, streaming music had overtaken both physical and digital sales.
 The times they are a-changin’!

 Learn to DJ free?

-But if you’re happy to put a bit more effort in, you don’t need anything more than a bit of gear, some tunes, and access to this site to get a really good head start.
+But if you’re a DIY kind of person, you don’t need anything more than a bit of gear, some tunes, and access to this site to get a really good head start.

 The first thing you want to do is work out what type of digital DJ you want to be.
 Your choice is between “digital vinyl” and “controller” digital DJing.